 At a young age, I had been exposed to many personalities, ways of living, and ways of worship.

 But…I was not prepared for what was to come…neither was the town when the hippies invaded Iowa and our hometown church turned into a cult.

 Enter the California Youth…

-I really don’t remember much about the meeting other than teaching the “old foggies”, as was called the wonderful people I always respected.
+I really don’t remember much about the youth group meeting other than teaching the “old fogies”, what they called the wonderful people I always respected.

 TERRORIZED the TOWN